Central limit theorems for $U$-statistics of Poisson point processes: Geometric -statistics

-which counts the number of $k$-tuples of the process such that every point is a vertex of the convex hull, i.e., the number of $k$-tuples in convex position.
-Furthermore, we assume that $\theta(\cdot)$ is the Lebesgue measure $\Lambda_d(\cdot)$, and that $\Lambda_d (K)=1$ so that $\mu(K)=\lambda$.
-If we integrate with respect to $\Lambda_d$, we omit the measure in our notation.
-Then
+which counts the number of $k$-tuples of the process such that every point is a vertex of the convex hull, that is, the number of $k$-tuples in convex position.
+The expected value of $H$ is then given by